Benjamin F. P. Ivins

 Benjamin Franklin Price Ivins (October 6, 1884 – December 2, 1962) was the seventh Bishop of the Episcopal Diocese of Milwaukee.

 Early life and education

-Price was born in South Bend, Indiana on October 6, 1884, the son of Elbert Thomas Ivins and Lucinda Hart.
+Price was born in South Bend, Indiana on October 6, 1884, the son of Elbert Thomas Ivins (1855–1903) and Lucinda "Lulu" Hart (1859–1897).
 He was educated at Trinity School in New York City, and then later at Nashotah House, from where he graduated in 1907.
 Following studies at Nashotah House Theological Seminary, he was ordained to the diaconate in December 1909 and to the priesthood in December 1910.
 He was a veteran of World War I. Ivins graduated from Valparaiso University in 1913, and received his master's degree from University of Wisconsin in 1918.
 Ivins practiced law briefly in Wisconsin.

 Ordained ministry

 After ordination, he served as rector of St Thomas' Church in Plymouth, Indiana, between 1909 and 1913, later becoming head of the Department of History at Howe Military School.
 In 1914, he became rector of Christ Church in Gary, Indiana, where he established the first weekday school of religion in the country.
 In 1915 he went to Kalamazoo, Michigan to serve as rector of St Luke's Church.
 In 1921, he was chosen to become Dean and president of Nashotah House, posts he held till 1925.